V-M-Aravind/React-ToDo-DND/README.md

 ## Project Status

 This project is currently in development.
-Functionality to save the todo in local storage is in progress.
+Functionality to search todo is in progress.

 <br>